A Critique On Your Story Gives You Valuable Feedback

 I bet your family and friends are standing in line, fighting over who gets to read your story next.
 Not.
 Even if they are reading your work, just what do they say about it?
 “That’s nice, dear,” or my favorite, “I loved every word!”
 Their opinion is biased because they don’t want to hurt your feelings.
 And is that really helpful?
 No.

-All that praise just swells your head until you have to pin your ears back to get through the door of the publishing world.
+All that praise just swells your head until you have to pin your ears back and get through the door of the publishing world.
 It feels good to hear praise, but it won’t increase your sales or get you an agent.
 I give honest, thorough critiques of your story that will help you become a better writer.
 I show you where the mistakes are and how to fix them.
 I tell you what is working and what isn’t.

 And I do all of this for one reasonable price.